COVID-19 PANEL PROCEDURAL RULES

 - Organization Conduct Process:

-The Conduct Dean is responsible for bringing serious C-19 Policy violations against organizations to the panel.
-In determining whether an organization may be held collectively responsible for the individual actions of its members, all of the factors and circumstances surrounding the specific incident will be reviewed and evaluated.
-An organization will typically be held collectively responsible when:
+The Conduct Dean is responsible for bringing major C-19 Policy violations against organizations to the panel.
+In determining whether an organization may be held collectively responsible for the actions of its members, all of the factors and circumstances surrounding the specific incident will be reviewed and evaluated.
+An organization will typically be held collectively responsible when, through its members:

-- It collectively undertakes actions that lead to a threat of serious or imminent harm to the health and safety of members of the Colby community.
+- It collectively undertakes actions that lead to a threat of serious or imminent harm to the health and safety of members of the Colby community; or

-- In the course of its activities, an incident is the result of the failure of the organization or its officers to take reasonable precautions against violations of the C-19 Policy, or the failure to take action during the course of the activity to prevent or mitigate harm.
+- In the course of its activities, an incident is the result of the failure of the organization to take reasonable precautions against violations of the C-19 Policy, or the failure to take action during the course of the activity to prevent or mitigate harm; or

-- A policy or practice of an organization is directly responsible for such harm or C-19 Policy violation.
+- A policy or practice of an organization is directly responsible for such harm or C-19 Policy violation; or

 - The violation involves hazing activity.